alexandremendoncaalvaro/severinopi/README.md

 ### Do I need an extra computer?

 Short answer: Yes, you will do.
-First, to configure Raspbian in Raspberry Pi.
+First, to configure the SDCard to Raspberry Pi and the first configuration of Raspbian.
 After that, you will install your hardware in some infrastructure and it's a terrible idea to remove it every time to do configuration changes.
 So, it´s not absolutely necessary, but I strongly recommend that you use an extra computer to handle Raspberry Pi remotely.